-Antillean Eurobond issues increased from \$ 1.1 billion in 1978 to \$ 6 billion in 1983, though it is hard to be fully precise since most data is only available for the Dutch Antilles and not separately for Curação (though Curação was by far the dominant player among the former Netherlands Antilles' islands, with St Maarten playing a minimal role.)
+Antillean Eurobond issues increased from \$ 1.1 billion in 1978 to \$ 6 billion in 1983, though it is hard to be exact since most data is only available for the Dutch Antilles and not separately for Curaçao (though Curaçao was by far the dominant player among the former Netherlands Antilles' islands, with St Maarten playing a minimal role.)
 These Eurobonds were bearer bonds: classic vehicles for tax evasion and other forms of financial crime, where the anonymity of the bondholder is protected.

 Anonymous investors from Latin America, Europe and Arab countries also used the Dutch Antilles' tax benefits and secrecy to invest heavily in U.S. real estate.
-A significant share of real estate in the US was bought by Curaçao-based companies: the Miami Herald reported in 1980 that property sales using Netherlands Antilles companies were expected to reach \$1 billion just in Dade country.
+A significant share of real estate in the US was bought by Curaçao-based companies: the Miami Herald reported in 1980 that property sales using Netherlands Antilles companies were expected to reach \$1 billion in Dade county alone.2 government enquiry into tax havens in 1981, the Gordon Report, recommended scrapping the DTA with the Dutch Antilles due to the routine abuses of the treaty.
+In 1984 the US repealed its withholding tax on interest payments to non-residents, and in 1987 it announced the termination of the tax treaty with the Netherlands Antilles, effective from January 1988.

-Although the profit tax was very low on the Antilles, the enormous throughflows of capital meant the Antilles government raised significant sums from the offshore sector: \$ 1.5 million in income tax in 1963, rising to \$28.5 million in 1976, a big sum for such a small jurisdiction.
-By 1987, about half of government income originated from the offshore sector.
+Although the profit tax rate was low on the Antilles, the enormous throughflows of capital meant the Antilles government raised significant sums from the offshore sector: \$ 1.5 million in income tax in 1963, rising to \$28.5 million in 1976, a big sum for such a small jurisdiction.
+By 1987, about half of all government income originated from the offshore sector.

 Slowly, the U.S. government began to react to the haemorrhaging of tax revenue via the Antilles.
+A

-A major government enquiry into tax havens in 1981, the Gordon Report, recommended scrapping the DTA with the Dutch Antilles due to the routine abuses of the treaty.
-In 1984 the US repealed its withholding tax on interest payments to non-residents, and in 1987 it announced the termination of the tax treaty with the Netherlands Antilles, effective from January 1988.
-The announcement caused some turbulence in international markets, with some bond prices falling by 15 to 25%.
-It turned out, too, that some 30% of the bonds were held by U.S. investors, who "round-tripped" investment and income out to the Antilles and back again, to obtain offshore secrecy and the treaty's tax benefits that were supposed to be available only to non-residents.
+The announcement caused turbulence in international markets, with some bond prices falling by 15 to 25%.
+It also turned out that some 30% of the bonds were held by U.S. investors, who "round-tripped" investment and income out to the Antilles and back again, to obtain offshore secrecy and the treaty's tax benefits that were supposed to be available only to non-residents.
 After considerable domestic pressure in the US from various interests, the Treasury modified the termination of the treaty by reinstating the treaty exemption from withholding tax for interest paid on bonds already issued.